Sally Gross (activist): Spirituality, refugee status, and early works

 Although born to a Jewish family, Gross was drawn to Catholicism and was baptised in early 1976.
-She fled South Africa in May 1977, on the advice of colleagues in the African National Congress, moving to Botswana and then later to Israel where her parents had settled, before becoming a novitiate in the Dominican Order in Oxford, England, in 1981.
+She fled South Africa in May 1977, on the advice of colleagues in the African National Congress, moving to Botswana and then later to Israel where her parents had settled, before becoming a novice in the Dominican Order in Oxford, England, in 1981.
 She was ordained a deacon in "around 1985" and a priest in 1987, and then taught moral theology and ethics at Blackfriars in Oxford.
 She holds a master's degree from Oxford University.
 In 1987, Gross served as a delegate in an ANC conference, headed by Thabo Mbeki, in Dakar, Senegal.
 She was invited to teach in South Africa by the Dominicans once the South African ban on the ANC was lifted in 1990.

 Gross gained Israeli citizenship but lost her South African citizenship during her time as a refugee, which was restored in 1991.
 In the early 1990s she began to "discern and explore" issues around her body and identity; she took a leave of absence from the Dominican Order, and moved to Eastbourne in England.
 A year later, her clerical status was stripped and she considered herself removed from communion with the Church.
 She later found a spiritual home in the Religious Society of Friends (Quakers), and in Buddhism.

 Her return to South Africa was complicated by a loss of citizenship during the apartheid era, and her change of sex classification.
 Granted a passport with a male sex descriptor in 1991, her requests for a passport with a female sex descriptor were passed around the South African Home Affairs and Health Departments.
 Gross rejected a suggestion of "genital "disambiguation" surgery" as "an immoral suggestion".
 Eventually she was granted a passport and a birth certificate with female sex markers, on the basis of a mistaken original classification.